 Share page, meanwhile, enables sharing of the URL with others via email, chat, Facebook — whatever suitable apps you have installed.
 Find in page is a search tool designed to aid in finding text on a particular web page, while History displays a list of all websites visited for the past month.
 The Clear All button at the top of this page will delete your history.

 While using the browser you will notice that the address bar scrolls up as you make your way down a page.
 When you’re ready to visit a new URL or perform a new search, scrolling back to the top will restore the address/search bar.

-The Downloads button displays a list of files that are currently downloading through your browser, while Settings opens a new screen where a range of advanced configuration options can be found…
+Finally, the hamburger menu button offers various features, such as Reading List, and History.
+The Downloads button displays a list of files that are currently downloading through your browser, while Settings opens a new screen where a range of advanced configuration options can be found.

 There are various advanced settings that can be applied to the Silk Browser to ease your browsing experience.

 In the browser, open the hamburger menu to enter the Settings screen.
 Use the Clear browsing data option in Privacy to clear the cache (which includes temporary internet data, history, and cookies), and enable Do Not Track.
 In this screen, you can also enable Safe Browsing to block dangerous sites.